t307-cpu/Cell-Membrane-Transport-Investigation/README.md

             restoreDraggedMolecule(molecule);

             setFeedback(
-              "This activity uses the pump for movement against " + "the concentration gradient.",
+              "Use the ATP pump for movement against the " + "concentration gradient.",
               "warning"
             );